jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/MapContainers/task.md

 std::cout << p2->first << ' ' << p2->second << std::endl; // Undefined behavior
 ```

 Under the hood, both the set and map containers are built upon a [Red-black tree](https://en.wikipedia.org/wiki/Red–black_tree), a balanced binary search tree data structure.
-This allows achieving logarithmic complexity for insertion and search operations.
+This allows them to achieve logarithmic complexity for insertion and search operations.

 As a task, you need to implement a function that counts the appearances of each letter in a text.
 The function should return a `std::map` with letters as keys and the number of appearances as values.
 The letters should be sorted in alphabetical order.
-The function should be case-insensitive, i.e., the letters "A" and "a" should be considered the same.
+The function should be case-insensitive; i.e., the letters "A" and "a" should be considered the same.
 The function should also ignore punctuation marks and numbers.